hyphacoop/go-dasl/README.md

 - Pre-release versions (like x.y.z-alpha) are not intended to be used by the public
 - Zero versions (0.y.z) are ready to use, but may have breaking changes
 - 1.0.0 will be released once the DRISL and CID specs have been finalized

+Some submodules may be documented as experimental, which would allow for breaking changes even in minor versions.

 ## Funding